 Federal Pell Grant

-This need-based grant is scheduled to be $555 to $5,550 for the 2011-12 academic year.
+This need-based grant is up to $5,645 for the 2013-14 academic year.
 The range will vary each academic year depending on federal funding.

 Federal Supplemental Education Opportunity Grant (SEOG)

 Pell Grant recipients are given preference for these need-based funds.

 Higher Education Award, Freedom of Choice Award, and 21st Century Scholarships